 - When blood pressure is lowered, blood vessels and capillaries dilate or expand.

 - The white area of the eye, known as the sclera or inner eye, contains a lot of small blood vessels.
 Usually, these blood vessels go unnoticed, unless they become enlarged.

 - Ocular capillaries within the sclera or inner eye dilate and expand due to low pressure.

 - Dilated ocular capillaries lead to an increase in blood flow to the eyes, and gives small blood vessels more room to expand.
 Since the sclera is normally white, the redness of the blood vessels stands out and draws attention to their new blood-shot look.

 Overall, the increased blood flow and lack of pressure create the redness in the eyes after smoking weed.
 This reaction is nothing to be worried about, and should not be a cause for alarm.
-In fact, red eyes are a sign that the cannabis is working and producing medicinal benefits.
+In fact, red eyes are a sign that the cannabis is working.